Skip to main content

 How Does the Hypothalamic-Pituitary-Adrenal Axis Interact with Perimenopause?

 The hypothalamic-pituitary-adrenal (HPA) axis, the body’s central stress response system, is intricately linked to the HPO axis.
-Chronic stress and elevated levels can disrupt the delicate balance of the HPO axis, exacerbating the symptoms of perimenopause.
+Chronic stress and elevated cortisol levels can disrupt the delicate balance of the HPO axis, exacerbating the symptoms of perimenopause.
 A comprehensive understanding of this interplay is essential for developing an effective personalized protocol.

 The following table outlines the key interactions between the HPA and HPO axes: